Concordium/concordium-update-proposals/source/CIS/cis-3.rst

 Verifies an ed25519 signature from a sponsoree and authorizes the sponsor to execute the logic of specific entrypoints on behalf of the sponsoree.
 The sponsored transaction mechanism replaces the authorization checks conducted on the `sender/invoker` variable with signature verification.
-I.e., the sponsoree needs to sign its intended action and the signature is verified in the smart contract.
+That is, the sponsoree needs to sign its intended action and the signature is verified in the smart contract.

 Parameter
 ~~~~~~~~~